Dr. Chris Payton - DVM 2007

 2017 Outstanding Young Alumnus Award

-Dr. Chris Payton, Niles, Michigan, is the recipient of the 2017 Outstanding Young Alumnus Award for his notable achievements since graduating from Kansas State University.
-The award will be presented by the K-State College of Veterinary Medicine and the K-State Veterinary Medical Alumni Association during the 79th Annual Conference for Veterinarians on June 4.
+Dr. Chris Payton, Niles, Michigan, was the recipient of the 2017 Outstanding Young Alumnus Award for his notable achievements since graduating from Kansas State University.
+The award was presented by the K-State College of Veterinary Medicine and the K-State Veterinary Medical Alumni Association during the 79th Annual Conference for Veterinarians on June 4, 2017.

 Dr. Payton, was born in Wichita, Kansas.
 He earned a bachelor’s degree in 2001 and his Doctor of Veterinary Medicine degree in 2007, both from K-State.
 Dr. Payton also graduated from Options for Animals Chiropractic School and is certified nationally and internationally in chiropractic medicine for large and small animals.
 Dr. Payton is a certified veterinary acupuncturist for large and small animals endorsed by the Chi Institute of Chinese Medicine and the China National Society of Traditional Chinese Veterinary Medicine.
 He earned his Certified Canine Rehabilitation Practitioner from University of Tennessee in 2016.

 “I am very humbled and consider this a privilege and an honor to accept the alumni recognition award,” said Dr. Payton.
 “Like many other graduating classes from the K-State, I was fortunate to graduate with a talented group of veterinarians.
 Any one of my classmates could have received this award and I am very blessed to have been chosen.
 Like I tell most my clients, ‘I get to come to work every day and do something I love and get paid for it.’ ”